 Japanese maples are some of the most fascinating trees in modern horticulture.
-Many homeowners plant them in their yards, but problems sometimes arise.
 In this article, you will find solutions to the most common problems associated with Acer palmatum.

-Fungal diseases that occur due to overwatering and high humidity are the main reason why the Japanese maple is dying.
+QUICK ANSWER: Fungal diseases due to overwatering and high humidity are the main reasons the Japanese maple is dying.
 Root rot, lack of water, and over-fertilization can also force the Japanese maple to die.

 Verticillium Wilt and other diseases